pengsun/senna-wordvec-torch/README.md

 * run command ```git clone https://github.com/pengsun/senna-wordvec-torch```
 * cd to the directory.
   * open `init.lua`
-  * modify the two variables `opt.pathSennaWord` and `opt.pathSennaVec` to the corresponding files in your local machine.
+  * modify the two variables `opt.pathSennaWord` and `opt.pathSennaVec` to the corresponding Senna files in your local machine.
-  * modify the `opt.pathMyt7`, where the t7 file will be saved, to the path you like
+  * modify the variable `opt.pathMyt7`, where the pre-saved t7 file will be put, to the path you like
 * run command ```luarocks make```

 Then the lib will ba installed to your torch 7 directory.
-Delete the source directory if you like.
+Delete the git-cloned source directory `senna-wordvec-torch` if you like.

 ### Usage
-#### [FloatTensor] word2vec(self,word)
+#### [FloatTensor] word2vec(self, word)
 Takes as input a word in lua string, return the corresponding word vector. return `nil` if the word is out of vocabulary.

 #### [number] vec_size(self)